getcanoe/website/_posts/2018-01-16-canoe-alpha-2-out.markdown

 ---
 layout: post
-title: Canoe Alpha2 is Out
+title: Canoe Alpha 2 is Out
-date: 2018-01-09 23:25:00
+date: 2018-01-16 18:20:00
 description:
 img: raiblockers-y-u-no-canoe.jpg
 author: gokr
 tags: [canoe, mobile, launch, alpha] # add tag
 ---

-Today we decided to release the **Alpha 2** version of Canoe!
+Today we decided to release the [Alpha 2](https://github.com/getcanoe/canoe/releases/tag/v0.2.0) version of Canoe!
 This time we also sent out our invitation email to the **605 people** who signed up on the early launch page.
 And yes, after sending that out - we have deleted those emails as promised.
 This release is a pure bug fix of the first Alpha.

 <!--more-->